santYsunshine/MyPractice/README.md

-This repo contains the my learning and practice session.
+This repo contains my learning and practice session.